SarahYLawrence/Bulldog_AI_vs_Human/README.md

 # AI and Human Experment

-The goal is to test weather AI can help or harm coding
+The goal is to test weather AI can help or harm coding.